 Explore Aphrodite's island

-Cyprus pretty much has year-round sunshine, with a short rainy season in the winter and May to September being extremely hot.
+• Cyprus has a subtropical climate and pretty much has year-round sunshine, with May to September being extremely hot with low humidity.

 Back to an emphatically slower pace of life on the unspoilt peninsula of Akamas, drink from the legendary Fountain of Aphrodite in the hope of finding love, or take time out to explore by scuba diving, hiking or horseriding.

 PISSOURI & MILIOU

 Serene enough for the loggerhead turtles to come and lay their eggs, Pissouri will answer your holiday prayers with more than a dash of authentic Cypriot allure, a long stretch of beach, plus sailing, diving and windsurfing.
 Discover therapeutic sulphur springs and the fresh scent of citrus groves in the tiny village of Miliou.